-Page 2 of 2 - “My sister, Connie, stayed in Rochester a week with us to help care for Eric,” said Mary via e-mail.
+“My sister, Connie, stayed in Rochester a week with us to help care for Eric,” said Mary via e-mail.
 “Both our families and friends have been very supportive and we could not have made it through this journey without them.”

 Tim’s journey was a little more problematic, due to an issue relating to one of his sutures.
 Surgeons had to perform “a little bit of a minor surgery.”
 Luckily, however, he was able to have it done in his town.

 As for the Pain Factor, luck wasn’t necessarily on his side.

 “It wasn’t a big deal, but it kind of set me back a little bit again,” said Tim.
 “It took a little longer [to recover].
 It took about eight weeks from that surgery.
 I think it’s been 10 weeks, today.
 It took about eight weeks to feel pretty good.
 Now, I’m exercising again.”